 Install a Macro in MacWord

-Applies to all versions before Word 2008.
-Word 2008 does not support VBA or macros.
+Applies to all versions except Word 2008.
+Word 2008 does not support VBA.

 If someone on a newsgroup gave you a macro or some VBA to fix a problem, this is what you do with that text.
 Macros in Word are written in a coding language called VBA, or Visual Basic for Applications.
 This article explains how to install a macro step by step.
 It assumes no prior knowledge, but does presume that you have the text of the macro ready to copy.